top of page

 Fixer.
 Storyteller.
 Mensch.

-Izzy is a cigar-chomping octogenarian with pinstripes on his back and South Philly in his bones.
+Izzy is a cigar‑chomping octogenarian with pinstripes in his past and South Philly in his bones.
 Sharp as a switchblade and twice as tough, he’s part private eye, part chess hustler, part neighborhood sage—and always the guy who knows a guy.

-A relic of the old neighborhood with deep ties to its underground networks, Izzy greases wheels, trades secrets, and dispenses Yiddish wisdom like it’s currency.
+A holdover from the old neighborhood with ties that run deeper than the El, Izzy greases wheels, trades secrets, and dispenses Yiddish wisdom like it’s currency.

-Whether he’s helping desperate friends out of a jam or spinning tales over a knish and a glezele tey, Izzy is proof that in South Philly, loyalty and survival are brewed strong—and never go out of style.
+Whether he’s pulling desperate friends out of a jam or spinning tales over a knish and a glezele tey, Izzy proves that in South Philly, loyalty and survival are brewed strong—and never go out of style.

 South Philly stoop with dice_edited.jpg